 Security and anti-virus software plays an essential role in protecting your company's servers and computers.

-It provides a key line of defence by detecting, blocking and removing viruses, spyware and malware (malicious software) before it can do lasting damage.
+It provides a key line of defence by detecting, blocking and removing viruses, spyware and malware (malicious software including ransomware) before it can do lasting damage.

 What is security and anti-virus software?